Jamie-Millsip/cambio-website/README.md

 - bugs

-  - many bugs when an attempted flip interrupts a turn eg

   - allowing the player to take more than one turn

     - a flag exists to prevent users from taking more than one turn (hasActed), this resets at the end of the websocket handler useEffect, therefore after a card is flipped, it is dealt with using the websocket handler, and then the hasActed boolean is set to false, regardless of if the user has acted
     - this issue seems to be fixed, keeping it here in case it occurs again

   - if a card that is selected to be swapped is flipped, the space that card used to occupy is still selected for swap, despite not housing a card

 - Gameplay